danielec7/MailMimeDecodeBundle/README.md

 ====================

 A Symfony2 Bundle to parse mail messages and decode MIME parts.

-Inspired by Mail_mimeDecode PEAR package.
-In the future will include php IMAP and mailparse extensions methods.
+It uses PECL mailparse extension if it is available, otherwise it uses a pure PHP implementation inspired by Mail_mimeDecode PEAR package.

+There is no configuration.

 ## Documention